 Agreed by the Authority on 27 April 2021 and amended on 29 June 2023

 Terms of reference

-1. To consider and make decisions on behalf of the Authority on:
+1. To consider and make decisions, where it is appropriate, on behalf of the Authority on:

-a) Appeals under the Firefighters’ Pension Scheme and the New Firefighters’ Pension Scheme;
+b) Appeals under the Firefighters’ Pension Scheme and the New Firefighters’ Pension Scheme.

-b) Appeals on matters that are the subject of collective negotiation;
+c) Appeals on matters that are the subject of collective negotiation.

 d) Allegations that a Member has breached the Authority’s Code of Conduct (following investigation in accordance with the Authority’s Arrangements for Dealing with Code of Conduct Complaints under the Localism Act 2011).